Chevy Engine Crankshaft Position Sensor

 When you're Chevy engine crankshaft position sensor goes bad it will eventually set a diagnostic trouble code in the P0335 through P0339 range.

 I'm not talking about an expensive dealership level diagnostic tool.
 I'm talking about a simple $30 scanner that has the capability to read the live data stream and take snapshots.
-When the crankshaft position sensor causes the engine to stall or not to start, you will find zero cranking RPMs on the scan tools data stream.

 In other words, when you pull up the crank sensor information on the scanner and crank the engine around, the sensor itself reads zero.
-Even the most inexpensive scanners today supply live engine cranking data.

-However, if you have an old Chevrolet truck and you plan on getting a few more years out of it, an automotive scan tool becomes almost a necessity.
+It should show a variable number from 500 to 800 cranking RPM.
+If you have an old Chevrolet truck and you plan on getting a few more years out of it, an automotive scan tool becomes almost a necessity.

 These check engine light codes point vehicle owners in the right direction.
 On a final note, let me quickly talk about the uniqueness of the failure of the crank position sensor on the Chevrolet pickup trucks.

-Then as the part cools, it seems to heal itself.
+When the part cools, it seems to heal itself.
 This makes finding the malfunction difficult unless you know what you're looking for.
 Find out what else we cover on this website on the fix my old ride homepage.